Geoheritage

-Geoheritage is the geological aspect of natural and cultural heritage.
-A geosite is a particular geoheritage asset.
+Geoheritage (a blend of geological and heritage) is the geological aspect of natural and cultural heritage.
+A geosite is a particular geological heritage asset.

-The word is a blend of geological and heritage.
-It is thus a heritage category comparable to other forms of natural heritage, such as biodiversity.
+It is a heritage category comparable to other forms of natural heritage, such as biodiversity.

 History of the concept

 The first reference to geoheritage as such was at a 1993 conference held in the UK, the Malvern International Conference on Geological and Landscape Conservation.

 The term geological heritage was first mentioned at the First International Symposium on the Conservation of our Geological Heritage at Digne, France in 1991.
 The matter is further discussed in 2002 by Sharples.

 Conceptually, geoheritage derives from various writings of Busby et al. 2001 and Hallam 1989).

 In Sharples 1995 the original concept of geoheritage further developed to include the protection of dynamic geological processes and geodiversity.

 In Sadry 2021 the concept of geoheritage have more developed to include the vertical destinations: planetary(Space)geology.